-Cleaning was undertaken each day and a cleaning rota was displayed.
+Cleaning was undertaken regularly by the supermarket cleaner.
 Cleaning products were available, as was hot and cold running water.
 The fire alarm was tested each week.
 The lighting and temperature were appropriate for the storage and preparation of medicines.

 Principle 4 - Services Standards met